Gitogeek/Gitogeek/README.md

 - 👋 Hi, I’m @Gitogeek
 - 👀 I’m interested in learning about Data Science, Data Engineering, ML, AI & Robotics
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning Data Analysis using Excel, powerBi, SQL and R
 - 💞️ I’m looking to collaborate on Data Analysis-related projects
-- 📫 How to reach me - manifest my email id
+- 📫 How to reach me - manifest career as Data Scientist by 31st Dec 2025
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I have 4 months to go and have 10 months worth of studies to squeeze it in!!